-Multiple manual stimulation sessions daily, with the help of your loving husband over the course of some few weeks should result in at least a few drops.
+Multiple manual stimulation sessions daily, with help from your loving husband, over the course of some few weeks should result in at least a few drops.
 It varies from woman to woman.
-It takes some much longer while others, especially those trying to relactate, can almost readily start producing.
+It takes some much longer, while others, especially those trying to relactate, can almost readily start producing.

 Pumping can do the trick but some women report how breast and nipple-unfriendly this technique gets.
 Plus having to carry the equipment around is no fun.

 I read from a woman who said an electric pump worked for her.